skotkjerra/Inklusio--Website/posts/webinar-understanding-the-new-accessibility-requirements-in-banking.md

 * **Understand the EAA:** Delve into the nuances of the European Accessibility Act, its scope, and who it impacts.
 * **Grasp the Consequences:** Uncover what the EAA entails for banks, including legal requirements, deadlines, and potential penalties for non-compliance.
-* **Learn from Success:** Hear compelling success stories and best practices from experts on how banking institutions have pioneered accessibility.
+* **Learn from Success:** Hear compelling success stories and best practices from experts on how financial institutions have pioneered accessibility.
 * **Expert Insights:** Gain invaluable perspectives from leading experts in legal compliance, and digital accessibility.
 * **Interactive Q&A:** Have your pressing questions answered in a live Q&A session.